open-telemetry/semantic-conventions/docs/faas/aws-lambda.md

 ### AWS X-Ray Active Tracing Considerations

-When [AWS X-Ray Active Tracing](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html) is enabled for a lambda, the runtime will automatically generate a span based on configured sampling rates and propagate the span context via the `_X_AMZN_TRACE_ID` environment variable (and the `com.amazonaws.xray.traceHeader` system property for Java Lambda functions).
+When [AWS X-Ray Active Tracing](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html) is enabled for a Lambda, the runtime will automatically generate a span based on configured sampling rates and propagate the span context via the `_X_AMZN_TRACE_ID` environment variable (and the `com.amazonaws.xray.traceHeader` system property for Java Lambda functions).
 This span context is encoded using the [AWS X-Ray Propagator](https://github.com/open-telemetry/opentelemetry-specification/tree/v1.26.0/specification/context/api-propagators.md).